sharetribe/sharetribe/docs/how-to-handle-github-issues.md

 1. Is it a general question or a bug report?

     - *Question:* Leave it open for some time and see if it creates traction and discussion.
-If it becomes inactive, close it and add a friendly reminder that the [Community Forum](https://www.sharetribe.com/community/) is the right place for general questions and discussion.
+If it becomes inactive, close it.
     - *Bug:* Move on to step 2.

 2. Does the report contain enough information to reproduce the issue?